vega/react-vega-lite/README.md

 <!--[![Build Status][travis-image]][travis-url]-->

-Convert Vega spec into React class conveniently, inspired by this [tutorial](https://medium.com/@pbesh/react-and-vega-an-alternative-visualization-example-cd76e07dc1cd#.omslw1xy8) by @pbeshai
+Convert Vega Lite spec into React class conveniently, inspired by this [tutorial](https://medium.com/@pbesh/react-and-vega-an-alternative-visualization-example-cd76e07dc1cd#.omslw1xy8) by @pbeshai

+`react-vega-lite: 1.x.x` was update with breaking changes to support Vega-Lite 2.0, which is still in beta.
+If you are looking to use React with Vega Lite 1.x, please use `react-vega-lite: 0.0.1`.

 ## Examples